• Menu

 The Remarkables At Kangaroo Island – Adelaide, Australia

-Along The Coast - Great Ocean Road, Australia
+Dramatic Cliff Drops To The Beach At London Bridge - Great Ocean Road, Australia

-Along The Coast – Great Ocean Road, Australia
+Dramatic Cliff Drops To The Beach At London Bridge – Great Ocean Road, Australia

 The only sounds from this moment on was the cooling breeze of the desert as it came through our dining venue.
 As we were enveloped by the pitch black darkness of this beautiful place, a bright beam of light suddenly shone into the sky and our star guide began to share three stories of the Anangu peoples, their creation stories, and introduce us to the stars of the desert night sky.
 Following his presentation, which lasted a little more than 30 minutes, we were invited to view the Moon and Jupiter through telescopes brought out and setup for us.
 We each took our turns at the telescopes and then slowly made our way back to our waiting coaches for the return trip home.
 It was a night not to forget and an amazing introduction to Uluru.